Barnstead, NH: Establishing the Community Right to Water and Self-Governance

 I continue to work as a community organizer and first chair lecturer of the Democracy Schools for the Legal Defense Fund.
 When I’m not teaching or working with communities on local campaigns, I can be found in my vegetable gardens, or working alongside my husband, Doug.
 Our four children live within a couple of hours of us and continue on in the traditions of the educational framework they were given as students—learn something new everyday.

-One Response to “Barnstead, NH: Establishing the Community Right to Water and Self-Governance”
+to “Barnstead, NH: Establishing the Community Right to Water and Self-Governance”

 Leave a Reply